ponylang/ponylang-website/content/contribute/triage.md

 ## For committers

 There's only one additional step that committers can perform to help move the triaging process forward.
 Provide the proper labels on the issue.
 Below, we discuss the important triaging related labels.

-### needs discussion during sync
+### needs discussion

-The agenda for each Pony development weekly sync is determined by looking for any issues, PRs etc that have the "needs discussion during sync" label.
+The agenda for each Pony development weekly sync is determined by looking for any issues, Pull Requests etc that have the "needs discussion" label.
 Anytime something happens with an issue that makes it one we should discuss during the sync, apply this label.
 By the same token, if an update was made to the issue that eliminates the need for discussion, remove the label.

 Common reasons for adding the label include: